-Whether you are searching for a Master's degree, a multicultural environment or internationally known universities, Canada could be ideal for international students like you.
-Universities and colleges, technical schools, as well as applied arts and science institutions, provide a rich amount of study options to consider.
+Whether you are searching for a Master's degree, a multicultural environment or internationally acclaimed universities, Canada could be ideal for international students like you.
+Universities and colleges, technical schools, as well as applied arts and science institutions provide a wide range of study options to consider.

-No less than 37 Canadian universities are ranked in the top 300 global universities, according to worldwide rankings made by Times Higher Education, Shanghai University, and QS Rankings.
-All this and more attest to the overall quality of Canadian higher education.
+Over 30 Canadian universities are ranked in the top 300 global universities in the world, according to worldwide rankings made by Times Higher Education, Shanghai University, and QS Rankings.
+This further confirms the overall quality of Canadian higher education.

-If you think Canada might be the right place for you, here is how to apply to a university in Canada:
+If you think Canada might be the right place for you, here's how the university application process looks:

 There are plenty of disciplines you can study in Canada.
-Here are just of few of the most popular options:
+Here are just a few of the most popular options:

 - Masters in Environmental Sciences in Canada